-A simple way to make herbal oils is to gather your herb and dry it or at least wilt it to half moisture content.
+A simple way to make herbal oils, for instance, is to gather your herb and dry it or at least wilt it to half moisture content.
 Place it in a jar and cover it with oil, such as apricot kernel, coconut, sweet almond or jojoba oil.
-Cover the jar and set it in the sun for two to four weeks.
+Then, cover the jar and set it in the sun for two to four weeks.
 Shake it daily or as often as you remember.
 Strain the oil through cheesecloth and a sieve.

 (This recipe makes a lighter, slightly less oily product.)

 - 4 oz. shea butter (You can substitute up to half with kokum or mango butter.
 Refined and unrefined shea butter can be used interchangeably.
 Unrefined has a stronger scent.)